 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-Foreign Ownership: Qatar generally encourages foreign investment and has enacted some key reforms in recent years to foster FDI.
+Qatar generally encourages foreign investment and has enacted some key reforms in recent years to foster FDI.
 Qatar’s former foreign investment law (Law 12/2000) generally limited foreign investment and ownership of local entities to 49% of capital.
 As part of the government’s efforts to attract more foreign companies and investors to the Qatari market, a new foreign investment law was approved in January 2019 (Law 1/2019), allowing 100% foreign ownership in most sectors, with full repatriation of profits, protection from expropriation, and several other benefits.
 However, these new laws remain largely unproven and the processes to start a business remains sluggish and laden with red tape.
-In its 2020 Ease of Doing Business report, the World Bank ranked Qatar 108th of 190 economies in the world for its ease of starting a business.

-Import Restrictions: Qatar has no import quotas.
+Qatar has no import quotas.
 Non-tariff barriers, however, arise occasionally.
 For instance, unlicensed military and security items are not allowed.
-Furthermore, prior to 2012, the government maintained a ban on pork imports.
-The sale of pork remains heavily regulated and sales are restricted to only one distribution point in all of Qatar, which is managed by the Qatar Distribution Company (QDC).
+Furthermore, the sale of pork and alcohol remains heavily regulated, and sales are restricted to only one distribution point in all of Qatar, which is managed by the Qatar Distribution Company (QDC).

-Personal Connections: Corruption in Qatar does not generally affect business.
-Qatar ranks 30th in the world on Transparency International’s 2019 Corruption Perceptions Index, a position it shares with Spain, Portugal, and Barbados, with a score of 62/100 (with 100 being very transparent and 0 being very corrupt).
-While Qatar’s score reflects less transparency than businesses can expect to find in the United States (69/100), Qatar has the second-most transparent score in the Middle East/North Africa region.
+Corruption in Qatar does not generally affect business.
+Qatar ranks 31st in the world on Transparency International’s 2021 Corruption Perceptions Index, a position it shares with the Bahamas, with a score of 63/100 (with 100 being very transparent and 0 being very corrupt).
+While Qatar’s score reflects slightly less transparency than businesses can expect to find in the United States (67/100), Qatar has the second-most transparent score in the Middle East/North Africa region.
 However, with a very small population of Qatari nationals, the power of personal connections in Qatar plays a major role in the local business culture.
 Companies need to be very cognizant in selecting the right local partner.
 If companies opt not to open a local office, they should travel regularly to the market to ensure they maintain the necessary connections to succeed.

-Travel Advisories: Stringent Covid-19 travel restrictions have been in place since March 2020, halting business travel to/from Qatar.
-U.S. citizens visiting Qatar are advised to check the U.S. Embassy’s website for the latest information on travel to Qatar.
+Stringent Covid-19 travel restrictions have been in place since March 2020, impacting business travel to/from Qatar.
+While Qatar has gradually reopened its borders throughout 2021 and 2022 depending on the level Covid-19 risk and vaccination status, U.S. citizens visiting Qatar are advised to monitor the U.S. Embassy’s website and the Qatar Ministry of Public Health Covid-19 website for the latest information and travel policies.